 Katherine Harmon Courage is an award-winning freelance journalist, editor, and author.

-She has written for The New York Times, Wired, Gourmet, Popular Science, Prevention, ESPN The Magazine, as well as numerous websites including NationalGeographic.com, Time.com, Oprah.com, NPR.org, FastCompany.com, and Nature.com.
-Her work ranges from breaking science news to features about food.
-And she has dabbled in podcasts and video along the way.
+She is a contributor to Vox and Scientific American and has written for The New York Times, The Washington Post, Wired, Smithsonian Magazine, Gourmet, Popular Science, Prevention, ESPN The Magazine, as well as numerous websites including NPR.org, KnowableMagazine.org, QuantaMagazine.org, NationalGeographic.com, BBCEarth.com, Time.com, Oprah.com, FastCompany.com, Nature.com and others.
+Her work ranges from breaking science news to features about food, and this year she has extensively covered the coronavirus pandemic, including public health and policy.
+And she has also dabbled in podcasts and video along the way.
 Prior to becoming an independent journalist, she worked as a reporter and editor at Scientific American.
+She currently also edits science news and features for Vox.

 Her second book, Cultured: How Ancient Foods Can Feed Our Microbiome is out now from Penguin Random House.
 She is also the author of Octopus!
 The Most Mysterious Creature In the Sea.
 And her work was featured in The Best American Science and Nature Writing 2013.